© Jüdisches Museum Frankfurt, Norbert Miguletz

 of Jewish Frankfurt

 Until 1933, Frankfurt had the largest Jewish community in Germany after Berlin.
-Learn more about former Jewish citizens, their contribution to cultural life and the history of the city on a two-hour themed tour, available as a walking or bus tour.
+Learn more about former Jewish citizens, their contribution to cultural life and the history of the city on a two-hour themed tour on foot or by bus.

-The Frankfurt Tourist+Congress Board also offers a tour led by certified tour guides on the subject of "Jewish Frankfurt".
-This tour is available for individual groups as a walking tour or as a motorised round trip.
+Book your certified guide on the topic of ‘Jewish Frankfurt’ with us.
+This tour is offered for individual groups as a walking tour or a bus tour.

 Großmarkthalle memorial site